Psychology of Thinking

 Upon completion of this course, students should be able to:

 Describe key concepts, principles, and overarching themes relevant to the psychology of thinking.
-This outcome will be assessed though discussion questions, short papers, and the final exam.
+This outcome will be assessed though four short quizzes and two examinations.

 Articulate the concepts and current states of knowledge in both the natural science and social science aspects of the psychology of thinking.
-This outcome will be assessed though discussion questions, short papers, and the final exam.
+This outcome will be assessed though four short quizzes and two examinations.

 Engage in a critical scholarly discussion on a psychological topic using evidence to support claims.
-This outcome will be assessed though discussion questions and short papers.
+This outcome will be assessed though four short quizzes and two examinations.

 Critically evaluate the presentation of scientific ideas and research in the popular media.
-This outcome will be assessed though discussion questions and short papers.
+This outcome will be assessed though four short quizzes and two examinations.

 Apply psychological principles to the understanding of everyday problems.
-This outcome will be assessed though discussion questions and short papers.
+This outcome will be assessed though four short quizzes and two examinations.

 Although the Psychology Department does not require instructors to adjust their course grades to conform to specific targets, the expectation is that course marks will be distributed around the following averages: